AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 =========

-Alternate layout for ghost and non-ghost record may create additional difficulties when developping application that heavily depends on reprentations.
+Alternate layout for ghost and non-ghost record may create additional difficulties when developing application that heavily depends on representations.
 Some of these applications may as a consequence not be able to rely on run-time ghost fields.
 The [Multiple Ghost fields proposal](https://github.com/QuentinOchem/ada-spark-rfcs/blob/multiple_ghost/considered/rfc-multiple_ghost_levels.md) would allow to cater for these cases.